AJMansfield/Intelligence-Core-Public/kttu02.md

 steel is lighter than nylon
 need 250 ft, that's 105 lbm weighing 84 lbs.
+kai will carry the cable

+A frames neex to take 2400 lbf, based on calculator can use 3/4x1-1/2 16ga, 0.94 lbm/ft
+need 4x6 ft, that's 4x5.64 = 22.56 lbm, weighing 4x4.51 = 18 lbs.

+plus winches and chains and the smaller pull cable, sand anchors

+all in all about 500 lbs of *stuff*

+procure a handcart to carry it all

+all travel to the crossing point they'd identified with the heavy stuff

+leave all but the necessary shovels, sand anchors, and a-frame with the team

+note: this is planned to take 4 days, we'll leave cairns

+kai and one other hike back to the point where it's possible to descend and ascend cross over to other side

+have to search for a bit, eventually find the rover pull up the tarp, partially buried in wet sand

+rover is intact, as are the goods

+drive to point opposite the rest of the team, signal them

+they launch the lead line, you grab it and pull the steel cable across dig in the sand anchor and set up the A-frame, and attach the steel cable.

+signal ready. the line goes taut, they signal ready

+pull the pulley up and across the canyon. hook is right there.

+note: UV, sunscreen

+unload the rover, rig up parcels and tow them across

+finally time for the rover itself, hook it up, tow it across.

+everything is across

+final step: hike back and across?

 ----

+plan is for everyone to cross the canyon, then test things out for real crossing the minor gorge beside

+go upriver, to the point where the canyon narrows slightly enough to enable stringing the rope across

+then part of team crosses back over to far side launch thin string across, tow steel cable across, set up the line, get everything across

+not putting people across the line, no way

+break down the hawser, far side reels it in, kai and nydia

 kai, morgan, jerry; and also nydia, one of the othe two from the work crew